TaylorResearchLab/Petagraph/petagraph/data_dict.md

 ## Protein - Protein Interactions (STRING)

 **Source**:
-We used 9606.protein.links.full.v12.0 assertions obtained from STRING database and converted ENSP entries to UNIPROTKB and filtered the dataset for the top 10% of the combined score.
+We used 9606.protein.links.full.v12.0 assertions obtained from STRING database and ...

+**Preproccessing**: We converted ENSP entries to UNIPROTKB and filtered the dataset for the top 10% of the combined score.
 The refined dataset contains 459,701 relationships (919,402 including reverse ones) that connects UNIPROTKB nodes with the relationship type: “interacts_with” and “inverse_interacts_with”, SAB: “STRING” and evidence_class denotes the combined score for the relationship.

-**Preproccessing**: human only
+mention human only data....

 <img src="https://github.com/TaylorResearchLab/Petagraph/blob/main/figures/publication_figures/schema_figures/STRING.png" alt="drawing" width="800"/>